Gilead-BioStats/gsm/tests/testthat/_snaps/Consent_Map_Raw.md

 ---

-    Errors found in dfSubj.
+    Errors found in dfSUBJ.

 ---

-    Errors found in dfSubj.
+    Errors found in dfSUBJ.

 ---

-    Errors found in dfSubj.
+    Errors found in dfSUBJ.

 # incorrect mappings throw errors

-    Errors found in dfConsent.
+    Errors found in dfCONSENT.

 ---

-    Errors found in dfSubj.
+    Errors found in dfSUBJ.